-- Dished off 17 assists (5.6 pg) in three games during the ACC Championship, while scoring 14.0 ppg on the way to earning first-team all-tournament honors.
+- Dished off 17 assists (5.6 apg) in three games during the ACC Championship, while scoring 14.0 ppg on the way to earning first team all-tournament honors.

-- Has scored in double figures in all but one (Virginia) ACC game this season and in 21 of the final 23 games of the season.
+- Scored in double figures in all but one (Virginia) ACC game during the season and in 21 of the final 23 games of the season.

 - Posted another great second-half effort in the victory over Georgia Tech, scoring 14 of his 17 points while hitting a career-high nine free throws.

 - Dished out his 200th career assist at NC State, reaching the 200-assist milestone in 71 games played.